 The college will provide reasonable accommodations for students with documented disabilities.
 In order to initiate a request for accommodations, the student must obtain and complete a Student Special Accommodations Request (Form #1).
 Information is available at the Jefferson Campus in the ADA Accommodations Office (Fitzgerald Student Center 300) or at the Shelby-Hoover Campus in the library and in the Catalog and Student Handbook on jeffstateonline.com.
-Upon completion of Form #1, students must contact the ADA Accommodation office for an appointment, which may be scheduled at the Jefferson, Shelby-Hoover and Pell City Campus.
+Upon completion of Form #1, students must contact the ADA Accommodation office for an appointment, which may be scheduled at the Jefferson, Shelby-Hoover Campus or the St. Clair - Pell City or Chilton-Clanton Centers.
 The ADA Accommodations Office staff will accept the completed forms, interview all students requesting accommodation, and review all documentation.
 The ADA Accommodations Office staff will make a decision on the validity of the request for accommodations.